 This is the only portrait available of Nathaniel Martin and Hannah Strader posing together.
 This was scanned from one of the several tintypes made at the time of the original photography session.
 A tintype, also known as a ferrotype, consists of a positive image etched onto a metal plate.
 This sort of photography became widely used beginning in the mid-1850s and remained the standard until the mid-1880s, when it was supplanted by film-negative photography.
 (The absence of smiles in ferrotypes is because they required the subject to remain motionless for forty-five seconds or more, too long to maintain a steady smile.)
 Crude though the photographic industry was back then, the method could capture fine detail in the hands of a professional.
 This one has suffered some corrosion as tintypes often do over time, but it still retains an astonishing fidelity considering that the original is only two inches tall by one-and-a-half inches wide.
 (You will not be able to appreciate that fidelity through your web browser, of course.
 It would be quickly apparent if you had the full-resolution version of the scan in your computer and kept hitting the magnification tab.)
 Judging by their apparent ages, Nathaniel and Hannah probably sat for this picture in the mid to late 1860s.
 It resembles the wedding portrait photograph of their daughter Nellie and her bridegroom John Warner, taken in 1869.
 (The other photos of Nathaniel on this page, with the exception of the one of him in his eighties, were also tintypes to begin with, but the scans for this website were made from prints created at various points over the decades; unfortunately that means not all detail was preserved.)

 Nathaniel and Hannah settled at first in Winslow.
 Children began arriving at once and would continue appearing at a steady clip.
 Elias was the first child, born in early 1848 about eleven months after the wedding, then came twins Nellie and Alice, the latter of whom sadly died at less than five months of age.
 Winslow was still in a primitive phase but was growing steadily.
-Some people were even living in wood-frame houses now rather than log cabins, the first such dwelling having been built for John Bradford and family.
-Cyrus and Charlotte Woodman and their youngsters had moved twenty-five miles to the northwest and established their new home in Mineral Point, but Cyrus continued to sell lots in and around Winslow and process deeds for various locals -- who knew he was the right man to handle the paperwork properly.
-Nathaniel, along with Isaiah, no doubt found plenty of work producing lumber and other finished goods from the wood they cut, as described above.
+Some people were even living in wood-frame houses now rather than log cabins.
+(The first frame house had been thrown up by Samuel Fretwell.
+The next -- a truly fine “built to last” dwelling that remains standing to this day -- was constructed by Bradford and Loring early in their tenure and went on to be the long-term residence of the Bradford family.)
+Cyrus and Nathaniel, along with Isaiah, no doubt found plenty of work producing lumber and other finished goods from the wood they cut, as described above.
 Yet both brothers were still mostly just laborers, still in search of lasting means of prosperity.

 The year 1850 proved to be the critical turning point.
 Despite what was said in the 1901 biographical sketch, Nathaniel was by no means the originator of the plan to dam the Pecatonica at the state line and build a sawmill there.
 It was yet another of Cyrus Woodman’s schemes.
 Cyrus represented the owners of the water rights to that section of the river, and knew that to get the full value for those rights, the water power needed to be developed.
 In 1848, Cyrus convinced a man named Edwin Hanchett to establish a sawmill there.
-Hanchett proceeded to build the dam -- a necessary step because the Pecatonica was too sluggish a stream to power a water wheel without a millrace.
-It is possible that Nathaniel helped with this project, accounting for the 1901 story that he “built a dam on the Pecatonica River.”
-However, if he did participate in the work, it was as a laborer, not an owner.
+Naturally Hanchett needed to build a dam first -- the Pecatonica was as slow there as it was at Winslow.
+Given Nathaniel and Isaiah’s experience with dam-building, they were natural people to hire to do the work, yet in fact it is unconfirmed that Isaiah worked on the project at all, and even Nathaniel may not have been involved at the very beginning, though certainly he was involved early enough that he was credited in the 1901 sketch as having “built a dam on the Pecatonica River.”
+However, in the early stages of the project, he was a laborer, not an owner.
 Hanchett was in charge, and by 1849 had started work on the mill itself.
-Nathaniel was definitely involved by now, but again it was as a laborer, helping build the structure and install equipment.
+Nathaniel must have helped build the structure and install equipment.
 He is described in the 1850 census as a lumberman.
-His role was significant enough that he had by then seen fit to relocate the family there, putting up a house at what would soon become the village of Martin (but was at that point officially just a corner of Cadiz Township).
+His role was significant enough that he had by then seen fit to relocate the family, putting up a house at what would soon become the village of Martin (but was at that point officially just a corner of Cadiz Township).
 The move occurred some time between the late spring of 1849 and the late spring of 1850 because the twins are known to have been born in Winslow 11 May 1849, while the census, dated 1 June 1850, shows the family at their new home.

 By early 1850, the construction project was floundering.
 Hanchett must have run out of funds, or realized he had been overoptimistic about what it would take to get the mill up and running.
 He may simply have lacked the expertise to complete the venture.
 Cyrus Woodman was not to be thwarted.
 He knew people back in Boston who might serve as “venture capitalists.”
 But Cyrus doubted that Edwin Hanchett was the man to impress these potential investors.
 Nathaniel Martin, on the other hand, possessed the charm, intelligence, honesty, and competence as a sawmill man to pull off the trick.
 The catch was, Nathaniel had to show up in person and shake the appropriate hands.

 At this point in time, Wisconsin, like so many other parts of the western edge of the settled part of the United States, was rapidly emptying out of able-bodied men.
 Gold fever had struck.
 Thousands had headed and were still heading to California.
-One of them was Isaiah Martin, who left with his new brother-in-law Jesse Gibler.
+Isaiah Martin was one of those who would succumb to the lure.
+He and about sixty other Winslow-area men left on their journey in late May or early June, 1850.
 This proved to have overwhelming consequences for Isaiah.
 For the first time, Isaiah was forging a destiny separate from Nathaniel, and as it turned out, it was precisely when Nathaniel would launch on a path of incredible and lasting success.
 Isaiah would probably have shared that success as a full partner, given the brothers’ pattern until then.
 Instead, Isaiah spent a largely fruitless period out West and returned having fared no better than break-even, if that much.
-Among other losses, he may never have been able to see and hold his first and only son James T. Martin, born in the spring of 1850 while he was gone, who probably died in infancy before Isaiah got back.
+Among other losses, his absence meant he was deprived of nearly all the opportunity he would ever have to hold his son James T. Martin, who was only weeks old when Isaiah left and who subsequently died in infancy.